mudar/Fairphone/README.md

 ###Disconnect from the World, if only for a moment!

 An open-source fork of Fairphone's Peace of Mind app.
-Beta version.

 > We become more conscious of our phones as our lives become increasingly connected.
 Would you like to disconnect, if only for a moment?
 Your phone will go silent and disconnect from the world: no e-mail, no status updates, no SMS and no phone calls.
-Choose how long you wish to disconnect (up to 3 hours).
+Choose how long you wish to disconnect (up to 12 hours).

 Originally developed by **Kwame Corporation** for the upcoming **Fairphone**, [Peace of Mind+][link_peaceofmindplus_playstore] aims simply to bring this beautiful app to other devices, and for future Fairphone-owners patiently waiting to receive their phone!